Lyrekos Modes

 In Conversation mode, everyone can talk with everyone else — with one exception: Audience members are muted.
 They can hear but not speak.
 This makes Conversation mode behave like any other video conferencing system.

-A typical use: the Leader talks through the session plan, takes questions from Performers, and gets confirmation everyone is ready before switching to Live or Unison mode.
+A typical use: the Organizer talks through the session plan, takes questions from Performers, and gets confirmation everyone is ready before switching to Live or Unison mode.

 Live Mode

-In Live mode, the Soloist is singing or playing music.
+In Live mode, the Lead Performer is singing or playing music.
 That sound goes out to all accompanists and audience members in near-real-time, and is also being recorded and can be saved to the Library.

-The Leader is often the Soloist, but can designate any Performer as Soloist instead.
-There is only ever one Soloist at a time.
+The Organizer is often the Lead Performer, but can designate any Performer as Lead Performer instead.
+There is only ever one Lead Performer at a time.

 Live mode: recording a backing track

-The simplest use of Live mode is the Leader (as Soloist) performing a piece to create a backing track for later use.
+The simplest use of Live mode is the Organizer (as Lead Performer) performing a piece to create a backing track for later use.
 The Actions panel shows Record mode with the red Record button.
+Alternatively, the Organizer can go to the Library (sidebar) and pre-record a track directly using the Record Demo tile.

 Live mode: leading a group

-In Live mode the Soloist can also lead a group of Accompanists performing simultaneously.
-Each Accompanist's recording is synchronized with the Soloist's.
-The combined result can be heard by the audience and any Conversationalists in near-real-time.
+In Live mode the Lead Performer can also lead a group of Accompanists performing simultaneously.
+Each Accompanist's recording is synchronized with the Lead Performer's.
+The combined result can be heard by the Audience and any Listeners in near-real-time.
+A multi-track synchronized recording is also produced, which the Organizer can decide to save in the Library.

 What each person hears during Live mode:

-- Each Accompanist hears the Soloist and themselves.
+- Each Accompanist hears the Lead Performer and themselves.

-- The Audience hears the Soloist and all Accompanists synchronized.
+- The Audience hears the Lead Performer and all Accompanists synchronized.

 Unison Mode

-In Unison mode, the Leader plays a backing track from the Library.
+In Unison mode, the Organizer plays a backing track from the Library.
 Accompanists sing or play along with it.
-Their recordings are captured separately and synchronized, and the combined result is heard by the Leader, the Audience, and any Conversationalists in near-real-time.
+Their recordings are captured separately and synchronized, and the combined result is heard by the Organizer, the Audience, and any Listeners in near-real-time.

-The Leader can choose whether to sing along with the Accompanists or to listen only.
+The Organizer can choose whether to sing along with the Accompanists or to listen only.
 Both variants use the same Playback setting in the Actions panel with a green Play button.

 What each person hears during Unison mode: